Rodney Blake: Career

 In October 2006, he was named the Reds "Player of the Year" and awarded the Pilecki Medal.

 In 2009, after failing to secure a Super 14 contract in Australia, Blake moved to France and spent two seasons in the French Top 14 competition.

 In 2010 Blake returned to Australia, joining the Melbourne Rebels in preparation for the Rebels' 2011 Super Rugby season.
-In 2012, his Rebels team mates included props Nic Henderson, Laurie Weeks, the 20-year-old Paul Alo-Emile, and new signings Kurtley Beale and James O'Connor.
-Rebels coach Damien Hill praised Blake's agility, and decision making abilities in both attack and defence.
+In 2012, his Rebels teammates included props Nic Henderson, Laurie Weeks, the 20-year-old Paul Alo-Emile, and new signings Kurtley Beale and James O'Connor.
+Rebels coach Damien Hill praised Blake's agility, and decision-making abilities in both attack and defence.
 Hill said, "Rodney's biggest challenge, season in, season out, is to make sure he has the aerobic capacity to perform those skills for long periods of time rather than in small bits."

 Blake left the Rebels after the 2012 season and moved to Airlie Beach in Queensland.
 He played representative rugby for the Mackay Stingers in the North Queensland Rugby Championships in 2014.